 That’s all I can think of for now.
 I’ll add more in the future.

 Dane and Grace chose to go down riding a horse while we stayed with our guide, walking to the base of the volcano.
 On our way down, I had time to think about how wondrously complicated this world really is and volcanoes, like Taal, epitomize it.

-Volcanoes are some of the most beautiful features of the Earth yet they are also some of the most dangerous.
-They’re nurturing in many ways — creating fantastic landscapes, providing livelihood opportunities, fostering places to build and strengthen relationships — yet they can be destructive, too.
+Volcanoes are some of the most beautiful features of the Earth, yet they are also some of the most dangerous.
+They’re nurturing in many ways — creating fantastic landscapes, providing livelihood opportunities, fostering places to build and strengthen relationships — but their ways can be destructive, too.
 I could not help but run a gazillion questions in my head.
 What happens when it erupts again?
 When will it erupt again?
 How much damage will it cause?
 How many lives will it claim?
 What will the place look like after that?
 As we neared the Visitor Center at the base of the volcano, I realized how all these were just temporary.
 We have to treasure it while it’s here because even something as beautiful as this could be gone in a snap, in an explosion, just like that.

 While I understand that it can remodel the landscape and create something even more beautiful like Mt.
 Pinatubo, there was still a sadness to its impermanence.
-The sadness I felt that time, however, was only fleeting for I had finally spotted a restroom.
+The sadness I felt that time, however, was only fleeting, for I had finally spotted a restroom.
 It seems like my bladder won’t explode anytime soon after all.

 Taal Volcano Boat Rates: P1900 per boat (max of 5 pax)

 How to get to Taal Volcano: From Manila, take the bus to Batangas and get off at Tanauan City Proper.
 If you’re renting a boat from Taal Lake Yacht Club, ride a jeepney to Sampaloc and get off in front of TLYC.
 It’s on your right side.
 You can also take a jeepney at Tanauan City to Talisay Town Proper.